anit-mathew/Analysis-of-active-Airbnb-listings-for-San-Diego-as-of-August-2017/README.md

 ## How to Use:

-- The Jupyter Notebook (`Airbnb_SanDiego_Analysis.ipynb`) contains the complete code and detailed analysis.
+- The Jupyter Notebooks contains the complete code and detailed analysis.
 - Data cleaning steps are outlined in the notebook, and visualizations are provided for better understanding.
 - Machine learning models and their results are included in the notebook.